Protecting the guarantor

-We believe in responsible lending practices and will not assist someone to obtain a guarantor home loan if we believe there is a high chance that the guarantor will be put at risk.
-Part of our services is to help reduce the risk to the guarantor.
+We believe in responsible lending practices and will not assist a borrower where we believe there is a high chance that the guarantor’s assets will be exposed to creditors.

 How responsible is the borrower?